Best Mattress for Hot Sleepers in 2026

 Bear Elite Hybrid

-Designed with athletes in mind, but the temperature regulation applies broadly.
 Phase-change cover, coil base, and responsive foam layers.
 The cooling claims are more substantiated than most competitors.
 Good middle-ground option if you want the feel of foam but something that takes the heat problem more seriously than a standard gel-infused mattress.

 What's not going to help